 Descents are as frequent and as long as the ascents and many feature numerous tight bends and switchbacks.
 Competent and confident descenders will undoubtedly enjoy the downhill stages, however all riders will be expected to exercise caution.

-Traffic is generally light throughout, however it can become more busy on occasional stages approaching towns and villages.
+Traffic is generally light throughout, however it can become more busy on occasional stages approaching towns and villages and on the most famous mountain passes.

 Road Cycling Grade